-Four UN Regional Consultations also took place in 2017 to discuss the thematic migration topics above, at a regional level (i.e., Latin America and the Caribbean, Western Asia, and Asia and the Pacific).
-In Africa, the UN, with the support of IOM, held sub regional consultations (Southern Africa, West Africa, Central Africa and North Africa) which culminated in a regional consultation for the whole continent.
+Five UN Regional Consultations also took place in 2017 to discuss the thematic migration topics above, at a regional level (Africa, Latin America and the Caribbean, Western Asia, and Asia and the Pacific).
+In Africa, IOM supported the organisation of sub regional consultations (Southern Africa, West Africa, Central Africa and North Africa) which culminated with the regional consultation for the whole continent.

-Phase II (stocktaking) – The phase II consisted of a preparatory stocktaking meeting took place in Puerto Vallarta, Mexico in December 2017.
+Phase II (stocktaking) – Phase II consisted of a preparatory stocktaking meeting co-chaired by the co-facilitators, and took place in Puerto Vallarta, Mexico in December 2017.
 The results of the stocktaking meeting were a summary prepared by the Chair, and a report by the Secretary General of the United Nations with concrete recommendations for a GCM.
 The two main purposes of the meeting were to (1) review and distill the wealth of information gathered in phase I – the consultation phase – and (2) engage in comprehensive analysis in order to foresee the process going forward, namely the intergovernmental negotiations in the first semester of 2018.

 The six thematic areas discussed in phase I were considered in conjunction with six different dimensions: human, community, local/sub-national, national, regional, and global (see infographic above).

-Phase III (intergovernmental negotiations) – The Zero Draft of the Global Compact for Safe, Orderly and Regular Migration marked the beginning of Phase III for the elaboration of a GCM.
-The schedule for the intergovernmental negotiations is from 5 February 2018 (with the presentation of the Zero Draft) to 13 July with the last meeting for negotiations.
+Phase III (intergovernmental negotiations) – As a result of the conversations held during phases I and II, the Zero Draft of the Global Compact for Safe, Orderly and Regular Migration was released by the co-facilitators in February 2018.
+This draft marked the beginning of Phase III for the elaboration of a GCM.
+The schedule for the intergovernmental negotiations is from 5 February 2018 (with the presentation of the Zero Draft) to 13 July when the negotiations are scheduled to conclude.

-Updated on 26 March 2018, Revision 1 Draft of the GCM presented 22 broad objectives to achieve safe, orderly and regular migration, under which specific actionable commitments were proposed.
-The importance of data for well-informed policies is repeatedly stated throughout the Revision 1 Draft, as is the necessity of the Global Migration Data Portal to maintaining and disseminating accurate and timely data.
+Using the input of Member States and the Secretary General, the Revision 1 Draft of the GCM was released on 26 March 2018.
+This revision presented 22 broad objectives to achieve safe, orderly and regular migration, under which specific actions were proposed.
+The importance of data for well-informed policies is repeatedly stated throughout the document, as is the necessity of the Global Migration Data Portal and other data repositories to maintaining and disseminating accurate and timely data.
 Objective 1 of the Draft advises to “Collect and utilize accurate and disaggregated data as a basis for evidence-based policies”, thus putting data upfront in the Draft.

-Specific actionable commitments related to data in the Draft include:
+Specific actions related to data in the Revision 2 Draft include: